 Worse, could the idea that we inherit our trauma be taken on board by people so deeply that it replaces ideas like fate and destiny?
 Or self-fulfilling prophecy?

 Take a journey with me through The Deadline, from my great great grandfather’s 19th century brewery to now – using comedy, history, family stories, picking researcher’s brains and gin!
 Don’t forget the gin!

-Content will include literary blogposts and some little film and podcast projects as we get out to Kilmore later this year and do some history investigation like:
+Content will include literary blogposts and some little film and podcast projects as we get out to Kilmore and Sunbury later this year and do some history investigation like: